avantifellows/plio-rds-to-bigquery/docs/DEPLOYMENT.md

 1. Visit the S3 dashboard.
 2. Create a bucket where you want the CSV files to be stored.
 These files will contain the data from your RDS database.
 3. Create another bucket where you want to keep the logs of the data pipeline.
+4. For both the buckets, go with default permissions i.e., `Block all public access`.

 ### Set up Data Pipeline
 1. Make a copy of the `data-pipeline-template.json` file.
 It is at the root folder of this project.